Kensington & Chelsea has the third highest rate of homelessness in the UK, according to a report by Shelter.

 Despite the high-numbers of homelessness in Kensington & Chelsea, Shelter lists only 20 people as rough sleeping.

-A spokesperson from St Cuthbert’s said: “Those figures seem strikingly low as there are potentially many more rough sleepers based on the numbers that we see.”
+A St Cuthbert’s spokesperson said: “Those figures seem strikingly low as there are potentially many more rough sleepers based on the numbers that we see.”

 They added that there has always been plenty of rough sleeping centres in the borough which could explain why the numbers classified as sleeping rough seems low.